AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 forecasting_log_loop_LSTM.m generates the log LSTM forecasts and output is written to IBM_lstm_fore_log.csv

-##Multi-step forecasts and Table 3
+## Multi-step forecasts and Table 3

 forecasting_loop_multistep.m is used to genertae the multi-step ahead forecasts for the miHAR and diHAR

-% Forecast horizon
+%Forecast horizon
 forwin = 2;

 sets the forecast horizon.
 For a 2-interval horizon, the output is IBM_2_multireg_fore.csv